Fossil Creek Recreation Site Tour

 On the west (downstream) side of the bridge, there's a large open area above the parking lot that makes a great spot for a family picnic.
 The path to the creek leads to another swimming hole at the base of beautiful water feature.
 There are rocky banks to relax on, and a shallow sandy entry point not far downstream near a gravel-bottomed section of creek that is a great place to wade and splash.
 A bit of the creek's history remains along the banks here, structures from the days the Childs-Irving hydroelectric power plants used the creek to generate power for nearby mining communities like Jerome, Arizona.

 As the name suggests, this area, until 1990, was the site of a working homestead.
 The only remaining evidence of the property is a rock root cellar and several sections of water pipe.
-Remnants of an old orchard are also evident in four pomegranate trees and a fig tree.
-This is an excellent area for bird and wildlife viewing.
+Remnants of an old orchard are also evident.
+Homestead is an excellent area for bird and wildlife viewing, and offers a large parking lot for permit holders.

 The Fossil Creek Bridge site is a popular site for swimming, sunbathing, fishing, photography, and picnicking.
 The large, deep pool just below the bridge offers some of the best swimming along the creek, with large flat rock benches to relax and sunbathe on.
 The bridge shades a rocky area with a spectacular view of rapids and water features upstream and swimmers downstream, making it a perfect spot to throw down a picnic blanket and enjoy the scenery, particularly for parents monitoring their children swimming in the pool.